irnamstf/2403-ITT440/10% Individual Assignment/33 TENGKU ZAFRAN SHAH BIN TENGKU ISKANDAR ZULKARNAIN/README.md

  ## C or Python, Which Language is Better for Socket Programming?

 There is no definite answer for above question as different programmers would have different opinion on which language is more suitable for socket programming.
 Alas, what programmer seek in learning and creating socket programming will differ on which language that they use.
 At the end of the day, both languages give different exposure and knowledge to its user.
+In conclusion, both __C__ and __Python__ are good language to use for socket programming.
 The most noticeable differences between both languages are as shown below:

  | Socket Programming with C Language                              | Socket Programming with Python Language                    |
  | --------------------------------------------------------------- | ---------------------------------------------------------- |